localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ awslocal s3 cp digits.csv.gz s3://reproducible-ml/digits.csv.gz
 {{< / command >}}

 We first zip our Lambda function into a `lambda.zip` file in the above commands.
-Next, we created an S3 bucket named `reproducible-ml` and uploaded the zip file and the dataset.
+Next, we create an S3 bucket named `reproducible-ml` and upload the zip file and the dataset.
 We can now create a Lambda function using `awslocal` CLI by specifying the Lambda handler function and the S3 bucket where the `zip` file is located:

 {{< command >}}
 $ awslocal lambda create-function --function-name reproducible-ml-sample \